Make Redmine Repository module to handle better repositories removed in SCM and avoid not found error

 #2 Updated by Sebastian Paluch over 2 years ago

 But SVN itself does allow to browse repository at specified revision.
 Now Redmine asks SVN to show head revision and if repository is not there it returns error.
 Instead, in case of error, Redmine could ask SVN to show repository at last known revision number, the number it synchronized to last time avoiding nasty error.
 There is no need to cache repository content.

 Alternatively or additionally Redmine could allow to specify fixed revision number up to which repository is synchronized.

-#6 Updated by Sebastian Paluch over 1 year ago
+#6 Updated by Sebastian Paluch almost 2 years ago